Society for AIDS in Africa

 In recent years IAS has collaborated with SAA and ICASA.
 Aiding in the establishment of the democratic elections for the SAA council, IAS has assisted the SAA to become a more credible, democratic, and relevant organization and supported the conference organizing process.

 ICASA is a biennial conference that alternates between Anglophone and Francophone African countries.
 The goal of the conference is to provide a forum for exchange of experiences and lessons learned from around the world, when responding to HIV, AIDS, and STIs.
 This event is the continent’s largest gathering of HIV/AIDS activists and researchers.
-17th International Conference on AIDS and Sexually Transmitted Infections in Africa (ICASA 2013) will take place in Cape Town, South Africa on 7-11 December 2013.
+17th International Conference on AIDS and Sexually Transmitted Infections in Africa (ICASA 2013) took place in Cape Town, South Africa on 7-11 December 2013.

-For more information visit: www.icasa2013southafrica.org.
+For more information, visit: www.icasa2013southafrica.org.

 Click on the links below for a summary of previous ICASA conferences: